jazzypants1989/jessquery/README.md

 - **timeout?: number**

   - The number of milliseconds to wait before automatically rejecting the promise.
-If this is not provided, the promise will never automatically reject.
+If this is not provided, it will be set to 5000ms.

 - Example: